 Sandra Lee Rebish is a board-certified dermatologist, skin cancer surgeon, and cosmetic surgeon, who has also become a known personality on television and online.
 She is a fellow of the American Academy of Dermatology, the American Academy of Cosmetic Surgery, the American Society for Dermatologic Surgery, and the American Society for MOHS Surgery.
 Also known as Dr. Pimple Popper, she starred in her own TLC special in 2018.
 Previously, she was a regular contributor on Studio11LA, a daily TV newscast on FOX 11, where she discussed the latest advancements in dermatology and cosmetic surgery.

-General manager of the Houston Astros Jeff Luhnow '84 helped the Astros win their first-ever World Series title in 2017.
+Jeff Luhnow ’84 was most recently the General Manager of the Houston Astros.
 Before joining the team in Houston, Luhnow served as vice president of scouting and player development for the St. Louis Cardinals since 2003.
 In that position, he oversaw nine minor league teams, international scouting and player development, and scouting for the amateur draft.
 Luhnow graduated from the Wharton School of Business and earned an Master of Business Administration from Northwestern University.
 He has pioneered the integration of data-based analysis into his teams’ personnel decision-making processes, applying a classic business model to a professional sports team.